la-lo-go/twitter-user-scraper/README.md

 ## Cloud storage

-This program uses the [Mega.py](https://pypi.org/project/mega.py/) API to store the backups of the users on a MEGA account in separeted folders labled by the user ID.
+This program uses the [Mega.py](https://pypi.org/project/mega.py/) API to store the backups of the users on a MEGA account in separated folders labled by the user ID.

 ## About the database